 For example, a goal might be for a parent to find a better paying job.
 The objectives then might be:

 - Find child care in order to attend job training or different working hours

 - Meet as a family to discuss parent’s job goals.

-Importantly, the coach will help connect the family to social support, tools, and other resources in their community that can help them achieve these objectives.
+Importantly, the coach will help connect the family with a support network, tools and resources in their community that can help them achieve these objectives.
 Many of these tools and resources are accessible to the family through the collaborative.
 This makes the collaborative a one-stop shop for all family members to receive the support they need to reach their goals collectively.

 The types of tools and services families may need access to will vary widely depending on their goals and may include: relationship building classes, entrepreneurial skills classes, physical, mental and emotional health services, afterschool programs, English as a second language classes, job training, financial planning, and more.